2018 Top Ten Support Websites Announced

 Research Being Done on New Report on Advanced AI Support Tools

-We have begin interviews for a new report on next generation Ai-based support tools such as advanced machine learning, natural language processing and predictive analytics.
+We have begun interviews for a new report on next generation AI-based support tools such as advanced machine learning, natural language processing and predictive analytics.
+We are interested in talking with anyone using AI with Salesforce and Zendesk.
 If you are using any of these or any other advanced AI tools, please contact our executive director, Al Hahn at email@example.com for an interview.

 New Report on Fast Isn’t Fast Enough Online Now

 The chair of ASP’s Member’s Advisory Board, Matt Phillips presents on this topic at our March conference, and also did a webinar about it.
-His report ijon the topic is online now for all members.
-We can no longer get by with charging premium rates for fast phone support, what do we do now?
+His report on the topic is online now for all members.
+We can no longer get by with charging premium rates for fast phone support.
+What do we do now?
 Read the report to find out.

 Report on ASP’s 2018 Conference on Transforming Support is Online Now